cfcforever/SWG/README.md

 3. to simulate the mean and sd conditional to the dynamical system
 4. to generate the simulations by using the simulated mean and sd

+5. to repeat step 2-4 to generate the simualtions of non-conditional model
+> We comapre the conditional model to the non-conditional model

 ## How to use conditaional SWG for event attribution of climate changes
 1. FAR
 2. Changes of intensity